JoyenBenitto/ASIC_Design_Lab_Notes/README.md

 This Repository Guides you the process of complete ASIC flow, we begin our journey with simulating basic C code and go all the way to putting together an SoC ready to be fabbed out.
 *(FACULTY : Mahesh Awati, GUIDE : Kunal Ghosh)*

-> The COURSE files are present under those respective Lab directories, make sure to download all the dependencies before proceeding with the lab
+> The course files are present under those respective Lab directories, make sure to download all the dependencies before proceeding with the lab

 # Introduction
 ### Flow : HLL -> ALP -> Binary -> (HDL) -> GDS